pkvarnwal/GitCommands/README.md

 +	iii. recover form here

 * git checkout -b <branchname> : Create a new branch and switch to it
-* git checkout <branchname> : Swotch to a specific branch
+* git checkout <branchname> : Switch to a specific branch
+* git push --all origin : Push all branches to your remote repository.